 - They learn to gradually see how they can make a unique and amazing difference in the world.
 That is why we focus so much on creating that strong foundation.

 - Fun and engaging learning activities establish a love of learning as the child has positive emotions repeated over time.

 - In the span of just 50 minutes, the Shichida program offers an ideal capsule of quality time that you can spend with your child.

 - This will also help your child become an independent learner once they go out in the world, carrying the warm memories of these very special and fleeting moments.

-- On top of it all, for parents, this program teaches parents how to be their child’s first best teacher.
+- On top of it all, this program teaches parents how to be their child’s first best teacher.
 When parents and children learn together, magic happens.